So what's a young guy to do on spring break at 21?

 But the goods - the real heart of the matter of becoming dad - are privileges of a tall order.

-The first time you hold the soft, little thing that ways a feather that you helped make.
+The first time you hold the soft, little thing that weighs a feather that you helped make.
 That is a part of you.

 Becoming the most significant figure in life of that little person.
-And then building them up with love and confidence until they’re capable of taking on the world on their own.
+And then building them up with love and confidence until the can take on the world on their own.